 The table above can help you determine the number of cups you can make from a 12 ounces bag depending on your daily coffee consumption.
-It is worth mentioning that we are not taking into account any additives like milk, cream, and sugar.
+It is worth mentioning that I am not taking into account any additives like milk, cream, and sugar.
 All the calculations are based on black coffees made with coffee grounds and water.

 Ground Coffee or Whole Beans

 Ground coffee vs. whole beans is an often debated topic amongst coffee lovers.
 Some people prefer the convenience and practicality of ground coffee.
 After all, you simply have to spoon out the coffee and start the brewing process.
 Contrarily, buying whole beans and grinding them at home provides you with unmatched freshness and aroma.